Chep0x61/DayZLockPick/README.md

 ### Then in DayZ after finding a hidden combination lock :

-- Put your last cursor on the last slot.
+- Put your cursor on the last slot.
 - Reset this last slot to 0.

 <img src="https://github.com/Chep0x61/DayZLockPick/blob/main/.github/assets/combinationlock.jpg?raw=true" />